-The WDT OSC period is typically $65\mu s$.
+The WDT OSC period is typical $65\mu s$ .
 This time-out period may vary with temperature, VDD and process variations.
-The WDT OSC always keeps running in any operation mode.
+The WDT OSC always works for any operation mode

 If the instruction clock is selected as the WDT clock source, the WDT operates in the same manner except in the halt mode.
-In the HALT mode, the WDT stops counting and lose its protecting purpose.
+In the mode, the WDT stops counting and lose its protecting purpose.
 In this situation the logic can only be re-started by external logic.
-The high nibble of the WDTS is reserved for the DAC write mode.
+The high nibble and bit3 of the WDTS are reserved for user defined flags, which can be used to indicate some specified status.

 The WDT overflow under normal operation initializes a "chip reset" and sets the status bit "TO".
-In the HALT mode, the overflow initializes a "warm reset", and only the program counter and stack pointer are reset to zero.
-To clear the contents of the WDT, there are three methods to be adopted, i.e., an external reset (a low level to RESET), a software instruction, and a "HALT" instruction.
-There are two types of software instructions;
+In the HALT mode, the overflow initializes a "warm reset", and only the PC and SP are reset to zero.
+To clear the contents of the WDT, there are three methods to be adopted, i.e., external reset (a low level to RESET), software instruction, and a "HALT" instruction.
+There are two types of software instructions; "CLR WDT" and the other set "CLR WDT1" and "CLR WDT2".
+Of these two types of instruction, only one type of instruction can be active at a time depending on the options "CLR WDT" times selection option.
+If the "CLR WDT" is selected (i.e., CLR WDT times equal one), any execution of the "CLR WDT" instruction clears the WDT.
+In the case that "CLR WDT1" and "CLR WDT2" are chosen (i.e., CLR WDT times equal two), these two instructions have to be executed to clear the WDT; otherwise, the WDT may reset the chip due to time-out.